AutoExploitation/RsaCtfTool/README.md

 # RsaCtfTool
 A fork of RSA tool for ctf - uncipher data from weak public key and try to recover private key Automatic selection of best attack for the given public key.
-This fork adds the extra weiner atack when d is only a few bits bigger than N^(1/4)
+This fork adds the extra wiener atack when d is only a few bits bigger than N^(1/4)

 Attacks :
  - Weak public key factorization